Today I will discuss and review the best fly reels under $100 dollars and some fly reels under 50 USD.

 Q. How is a sealed drag better than an unsealed one?

-A sealed drag keeps the sand and salt away from the assembly, keeping your reel almost maintenance-free.
+Best sealed drag fly reel keeps the sand and salt away from the assembly, keeping your reel almost maintenance-free.

 The Wrap Up